Lucky not to have a gardener

 Growing peppadews has been one of the most rewarding vegetables in our garden but they do need to be staked; the plants are so heavy in fruit that they will collapse otherwise and then they don't ripen.

-After citrus peppers are the richest source of vitamin C and a powerful anti-inflammatory compound called capsaicin; we give them the credit for how little pain we experience in our muscles and joints.
+Peppers are after citrus the richest source of vitamin C and contain a powerful anti-inflammatory compound called capsaicin; we give them the credit for how little pain we experience in our muscles and joints.

-And today was spectacular; 12 eggs from 14 free-range layers; and darling new chicks from one of the broody hens.
-That was a first for us.
+Today was spectacular; 12 eggs from 14 free-range layers; and darling new chicks from one of the broody hens.
+I am so lucky not to have a gardener; I was the one to first see them; and hear them piping.

-In a prediabetic world we put a lot of emphasis on food for a healthy pancreas.
+In a prediabetic world we put a lot of emphasis on food for a healthy pancreas; whole grains, more protein and plenty of exercise.
+Half of those little darlings will be cockerels; beautiful free-range meat.

 Astonishingly raw honey actually lowers fasting blood glucose.